This course will challenge you to think beyond your own experience in the modern world.

 - Evaluate the importance of integrating scientific knowledge into the real world

-For this course, there will be 4 hours of teaching per day, comprised of interactive lectures and seminars as well as practical activities and workshops.
+For this course, there will be 4 hours of teaching on most weekdays, comprised of interactive lectures and seminars as well as practical activities and workshops.

 Students will also be given time each day for independent study.